Miguel Ángel Muñoz: Career

-In 2004, Muñoz released the single "Dirás que estoy loco", a song he had performed on the series.
-The song was ranked #1 in Spain for eleven consecutive weeks, selling 180,000 copies.
+In 2004, Muñoz released the single "Dirás que estoy loco", a song he had performed in the series.
+The song was ranked Nº1 in Spain for eleven consecutive weeks, selling 180 000 copies.
 In 2006, Muñoz released his first solo album, M.A.M., which was certified Gold in Italy and Silver in France.
-The album included "Dirás que estoy loco", which was released as a single across Europe, reaching #2 on the charts in Italy and peaking at #3 in France.
+The album included "Dirás que estoy loco", which was released as a single across Europe, reaching Nº2 on the charts in Italy and peaking at Nº3 in France.
 In 2008, Muñoz won a European Border Breakers Award Award for M.A.M..

-Along with his success as a recording artist, Muñoz continued acting, performing steadily in television and on film, as well as appearing on stage in El Cartero Neruda in 2006.
+Along with his success as a recording artist, Muñoz continued acting, performing steadily on television and film, and appearing on stage in El Cartero Neruda in 2006.
 He also joined the series Mis Adorables Vecinos in 2006.
 Muñoz appeared in the film The Borgia (2006) and the horror film Intrusos en Manasés (2008).
-From 2007-08, Muñoz acted in the title role of Úlises in the series El síndrome de Úlises.
+From 2007 to 2008, Muñoz acted in the title role of Úlises in the series El síndrome de Úlises.

 In 2010, Muñoz played his first high-profile English-speaking role as Antegua in the miniseries Ben Hur.
 In 2011, he was Toti Blanco in the series Vida loca.
 The following year, he joined the third season of Capadocia, playing the character Hector Bolaños.

 In late 2014 Muñoz made it to fourth place as a contestant on the fifth season of the series Danse avec les Stars, in France.
 He finished in fourth place with his partner, Fauve Hautot.

 Personal life

-From 2018 to 2020, Muñoz was in relationship with Ana Guerra.
+From 2018 to 2020, Muñoz was in a relationship with Ana Guerra.